WebberZone/where-did-they-go-from-here/readme.txt

 == Changelog ==

 = 2.2.0 =
+Where did they go from here has now been renamed to WebberZone Followed Posts

 * Features:
 	* New options to show author and date in the list.
 Find it under *Output* tab
 	* New options in widget to show author, excerpt, date and post types